 - Open the program that was giving the error.

-Updating device drivers should always be the prior option when something goes wrong with your computer.
+Updating device drivers should always be the best option when something goes wrong with your computer.
 You can choose to manually update device drivers via Windows Update, or from the trusted manufacturer website.
 This takes time and computer skills, and you need to ensure that the downloaded device driver should be compatible with your operating system all the time.

 If you’re not familiar with playing around with device drivers, you can do it automatically with Driver Easy.